Game-Based Training for a Calmer Home

 Optimism games help dogs feel confident when faced with the unexpected.

-Your dog learns that novelty is fun, not frightening.
-That confidence carries over to rustling gift wrap, decorations, or noisy toys.
+Why it helps: Your dog learns that novelty is exciting.
+That confidence carries over to unfamiliar bags, coats, or items guests bring.

 3. Novelty Surprise Games